xSiCxSmurf/OnePlus-KernelSU-Builds/README.md

 # KernelSU_Build_Test

 ## Important Things
+i did not create this kernel nor did i make any other changes except for adding KSU.
+All credit should go to https://github.com/engstk

 ### Official KernelSU
 - For **NonGKI** devices, the last officially supported version of KernelSU is **0.9.5 (11872)**.